magomimmo/modern-cljs/doc/tutorial-12.md

 In the [previous tutorial][1], we used DOM events to further the progressive enhancement strategy of our clojurean web application.
-By implementing, via CLJS, the *javascript* layer, in the previous tutorial we only covered one the four typical layers of that stategy.
-We still need to implement the top most layer, the HTML5 layer, and the two deeper ones: the Ajax layer and the *pure* server side layer.
+By implementing, via CLJS, the *javascript* layer, in the previous tutorial we only covered one of the four typical layers of that stategy.
+We still need to implement the topmost layer, the HTML5 layer, and the two lowest ones: the Ajax layer and the *pure* server side layer.

 # Introduction

-In this tutorial we're going to cover the highest and the deepest layers of the `loginForm` example we started to cover in the [previous tutorial][1].
+In this tutorial we're going to cover the highest and lowest layers of the `loginForm` example we started to cover in the [previous tutorial][1].
 We leave detailed care of the highest layer (i.e. HTML5) to anyone who wants to play with it.
-Here we want only introduce the new `title` and `pattern` HTML5 attributes, which we are going to use by pairing the corresponding patterns and help messages we previously screwed in the `validate-email` and `validate-password` functions.
+Here we want only introduce the new `title` and `pattern` HTML5 attributes, which we are going to use by pairing the corresponding patterns and help messages we previously nailed in the `validate-email` and `validate-password` functions.

 # The highest surface